OpenChartProject/OpenChart/CONTRIBUTING.md

 In order to keep everything consistent and readable, we ask that any code you write adheres to the the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions).

 ### Documentation
 We require that any public classes, methods or properties include [XMLdocs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/).
 Please include a description of what the method/class/property is for, as well as any method arguments.
-You can usually generate these automatically by typing three forward slashes (`///`) - in Visual Studio Code, [there is an extension to facilitate this](https://marketplace.visualstudio.com/items?itemName=k--kato.docomment).
+You can usually generate these automatically by typing three forward slashes (`///`) - in Visual Studio Code, [there is an extension to enable this](https://marketplace.visualstudio.com/items?itemName=k--kato.docomment).

 ### Formatting
 To keep the formatting consistent, it might be helpful for you to use the automatic formatting tools built into your IDE or text editor of choice.